 The Life of King David

-David, whose name means well beloved, was born the eighth and youngest son of Jesse, a resident of Bethlehem.
+We will now explore the life of David, whose name means well beloved.
+He was born the eighth and youngest son of Jesse, a resident of Bethlehem.
 He was the great grandson of Ruth (who wrote the book of Ruth) and Boaz (Ruth 4:22).
 At a young age he tended his father's sheep, a job usually reserved for the LEAST esteemed of the family or its servants.
 The prophet Samuel makes a special trip to Bethlehem and anoints him the next king of Israel.
-God chose him to replace King Saul who was starting to depart from His ways.
+God chose him to replace Saul who was starting to depart from His ways.

 A few years after his anointing, David fights and overcomes Goliath the giant, who was a Philistine living in Gath.
 His basic faith led the future king to conclude that God would ultimately defend those who are his, something the entire Israelite army lacked the faith to accept.
 Their focus was on how experienced and physically powerful was the enemy's champion Goliath.